To be considered a transfer student, an applicant must have graduated from high school and then enrolled at another post-secondary institution.

 Apply to UMD.
 Students who apply by the priority deadline will be eligible for transfer scholarship consideration.

-Submit your official high school or GED transcript and transcripts from each college you have enrolled at (except University of Minnesota campuses).
-Transcripts can be mailed or emailed directly from the schools to UMD.
-Students who possess a bachelor’s degree only need to submit the transcript from the degree awarding institution.
+Submit your official high school or ged transcript as well as transcripts from each college where you have enrolled.
+Transcripts need to be mailed or emailed directly from the schools to UMD.
+Ordering official transcripts is quick and easy using Parchment.com or the NSC.org.

 Students transferring from Minnesota State institutions must request those transcripts.
-UMD does not have access to those transcripts.
+UMD does not have access to Minnesota State transcripts.

 Confirm your enrollment to UMD by signing up for Orientation.
 Students cannot register for courses until Orientation.

 Students can use Transferology to determine course equivalencies to UMD.
 Courses listed as "Maybes" can be submitted to the Office of Admissions for review by clicking the "Request Information" button.
 Additional information regarding transfer credit can be found on our One Stop website.
 UMD requires at minimum a letter grade of "D" or higher for a course to transfer to UMD.
 However, some majors require a letter grade of "C-" or higher for prerequisite/major-related courses.

 Students who have completed the Minnesota Transfer Curriculum (MnTC), an associate of arts, or a bachelor of arts are exempt from UMD's Liberal Education Requirements.

 Call (218) 726-7171 or email our office to set up an individual and personalized transfer meeting with our Transfer Coordinator.
 Topics of discussion typically include major options, the application process, how courses transfer, and more.

 Explore UMD and connect with our Transfer Coordinator through our in-person and virtual programs.
 Learn more about these programs using the "register here" button below.